 What do you mean, targets?

-Project Veritas releasing undercover undercover footage of a New Hampshire resident admitting to voting twice in the 2018 general election.
+Project Veritas releasing undercover footage of a New Hampshire resident admitting to voting twice in the 2018 general election.

-Yes, it is a Atkinson New Hampshire resident.
+Yes, it is a Atkinson, New Hampshire resident.

 Now, this is the third video in a series that Project Veritas has released exposing the faces of voter fraud.